French nuclear output up 29.9% in June

-PARIS, July 7 (Reuters) - EDF (EDF.PA) said that nuclear power generation at its French reactors rose 29.9% year on year in June to 27.7 terawatt hours (TWh) from 21.3 TWh last year, reflecting the impact of the coronavirus crisis a year ago.
+PARIS (Reuters) - EDF said that nuclear power generation at its French reactors rose 29.9% year on year in June to 27.7 terawatt hours (TWh) from 21.3 TWh last year, reflecting the impact of the coronavirus crisis a year ago.

 It said total nuclear generation in France since the start of the year was 181.7 TWh, up 4.4% compared with 174 TWh by June 2020, due to improved availability of the nuclear fleet and sustained demand leading to greater use.